-- 5.15 Establishment costs total approximately are the single largest revenue cost for the Council and represents 50% of its total direct expenditure. - 5.16 Public Sector Pay -The 2022/23 pay offer by the National Employers is a £1,925 increase on all pay points 1 and above.
+- 5.16 Establishment costs are the single largest revenue cost for the Council and represents approximately 50% of its total direct expenditure. - 5.17 Public Sector Pay -The 2022/23 pay offer by the National Employers is a £1,925 increase on all pay points 1 and above.
 The cost to the General Fund of the pay award is £1.4m to the General Fund.
 The pay award assumption for 2023/24 and 2024/25 has also been increased from 2% to 4% and 3% respectively.
-A 1% pay award represents an increase of approximately £0.330m to the General Fund.

-- 5.17 National Insurance Contribution Increase Also referred to as the Health and Social Care Levy, the Government increased the Employer National Insurance Contribution by 1.25% from April 2022.
+A 1% pay award represents an increase of approximately £0.330m to the General Fund. - 5.18 National Insurance Contribution Increase Also referred to as the Health and Social Care Levy, the Government increased the Employer National Insurance Contribution by 1.25% from April 2022.
 However, in the Chancellor's Mini-Budget announcement, the Government reversed this increase from 6 November 2022.
 The reduction in employer NICs will produce savings against the General Fund budget in the current year of £0.110m and over £0.300m in subsequent years.
-However, it should be noted that local government received funding of around £400m for the employer NICs increase through the 2022/23 local government finance settlement, although the actual amounts for local government, either collectively or individually, were never explicitly confirmed.
-If this funding is going to be removed from local government, then the Settlement Funding Assessment (SFA) or Services Grant would have to be reduced in 2023/24 and 2024/25.
-This was previously outlined in Section 4.10.
-If this is the case, there may consequently be some offset to these forecast savings, although it will probably be difficult to ascertain the quantum of this from the settlement.
-No offsetting has been assumed at this time. - 5.18 Actuarial Valuation The latest triennial actuarial valuation of the assets and liabilities of the Suffolk County Pension Fund was completed on 31 March 2022.
+Local government received funding of around £400m for the employer NICs increase through the 2022/23 local government finance settlement, although the actual amounts for local government, either collectively or individually, were never explicitly confirmed.
+As per Section 4.10 the Services Grant for 2023/24 has been reduced to reflect this change in Government Policy. - 5.19 Actuarial Valuation The latest triennial actuarial valuation of the assets and liabilities of the Suffolk County Pension Fund was completed on 31 March 2022.
 The Fund's Actuary have reported the actuarial funding position for the Pension Fund of 107%, an increase of 8% since the last valuation exercise in 2019.
-This is the first time that the Fund has reached 100% funding. - 5.19 The Pension Fund specially relating to East Suffolk Council is 110% funded, an increase from 99% at the time of the last review on 31 March 2019.
+This is the first time that the Fund has reached 100% funding. - 5.20 The Pension Fund specifically relating to East Suffolk Council is 110% funded, an increase from 99% at the time of the last review on 31 March 2019.
 The triennial review also sets the employer contribution rates for the next three years 2023/24 to 2025/26.
-This is currently out for consultation until 30 December 2022.
 The Council currently pays an employer contribution rate of 32% and the lowest rate allowed by the Actuary for the next three years is 19%.
 The Council is proposing a reduction of 7% to 25%.
 This would provide 88% probability of success that over 20 years the Pension Fund will remain or achieve 100% funded.
-This level of reduction results in a significant annual saving to the General Fund of £1.4m and has been built into this MTFS update.
+This level of reduction results in a significant annual saving to the General Fund of £1.4m and has been built into the MTFS.